erikjoh/strongbox/SRS.md

 Title: Happy path

-Description: Given a repository id and path if neither R2, R3 or R4 raises errors the function should return the repository
+Description: Given a repository id and path if neither R2, R3 or R4 raises errors resolveArgument should return the repository

 DEP: R2, R3, R4